 See if an informal resolution can resolve the employee grievance

 If an employee raises a grievance about a fellow employee, speak to the employee in private first.
-It may be a situation that can find a resolution without beginning a formal grievance procedure.
+It may be a situation that you can find a resolution to without beginning a formal grievance procedure.

 Explain the formal grievance procedure

 If the allegation is too serious to resolve informally, organise a follow-up meeting.
 This should include the employee making the allegation to discuss the situation.

 Advise them of the steps in a formal grievance procedure at this point.